xen2/SharpLang/README.md

 # SharpLang

+**This project is no longer active, consider migrating to https://github.com/dotnet/corert**

 SharpLang is a .NET (MSIL) compiler front-end for LLVM.

 It allows you to compile C# and other .NET languages code to any supported LLVM backend.